Pranav-Rastogi/Notes/Chemistry (Sem-3).md

 If a sample of lead containing less than 2.6% silver is heated to point P, on allowing the mass to cool from P, temperature gradually falls without any change in composition till point P' is reached on the curve BO.
 On further lowering the temperature, lead begins to separate out and the composition varies along P'O till point O is reached.
 On further cooling, the whole mass solidifies and lock to the eutectic composition.
 Likewise, if a sample is containing more than 2.6% Ag, the path P<sub>1</sub> → P'<sub>1</sub> → O is followed.

-The same principle is utilised in Pattinson's process of desilverisation of argentiferous lead.
+The same principle is utilised in Pattinson's process of desilverisation of argentiferous lead.<br>
 **Desilverisation of argentiferous lead** means attainment of eutectic composition.